 - E-Mail Address

 Entries will be judged by a panel of local artists and art educators.
 Selected artwork will be on display at a month long show focused on lynching and racial terrorism in DeKalb County.
-All entrants will be notified of the competition results in February of 2020, and will be invited to the memorial unveilings and to the opening of the art show.
+All entrants will be notified of the competition results and will be invited to the memorial unveilings and to the opening of the art show.
 Artists whose work is selected for display will be able to reclaim their work, if they wish, following the show.
 Alternatively, at the discretion of the artist, works may be permanently displayed (or sold) at Lithonia locations determined by mutual agreement.
 All art that is not selected may be reclaimed in March of 2020.

 For additional information, contact email@example.com.